There has been so much going on here and we haven’t shared it all with you so here is a round-up of some of our latest stories!

 Salena tells us:

 The 5k Great Winter Run was a difficult one with an impressive route at Edinburgh’s Holyrood Park.
 It was a great atmosphere and I felt quite emotional, running with Colin’s name and picture on my bib for the first time.
 I managed it in 27:13.
 I’d liked to have done it in 25 minutes but am letting myself off as I’d just turned 42 on Friday and have only been running since last summer!
 My friend Caroline was there to cheer me on and was apparently in tears as I set off.
 My friends were incredibly fond of my brother too and have been very supportive of my recent efforts to raise funds and awareness in his memory.

 You can support Salena via her JustGiving page.

 Phew!
-That's a whirlwind tour of what has been happening at Pseudomyxoma Towers.
+That’s a whirlwind tour of what has happened at Pseudomyxoma Towers.
 If we have missed out anything or you have anything to add, just let us know.